michel4j/uso/docs/source/user_guide/proposals.rst

 The proposal submit form allows you to select the review tracks for the proposal.
 Review tracks are predefined categories that determine how the proposal will be reviewed.
-The available review tracks varies depending on the beamline or techniques requested, and submission time.
+The available review tracks varies depending on the beamline or techniques requested, the submission time, and the access pools available to the submitter.
 Some review are only available during specific calls for proposals.

+Select the Access Pool for your submission to see the applicable review tracks to which your proposal will be submitted.
-The submit form may also allow you to select an Access Pool for your submission.
-The Access Pool is a reserved slice of beam time that the proposal will be competing for.
+Access Pools represent different categories or allocations of beam time at the facility.
+Each access pool has a reserved slice of beam time that the proposal will be competing for.
 Most proposals are typically submitted to the default access pool, which is the general pool of beam time available for all peer-reviewed proposals.
 However, based on your roles, you may have access to other pools.
 If this is the case, you will be able to select the